MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-workloads.md

 To plan for workload management and monitoring, consider the following factors:

-- Workload monitoring with dedicated Azure Monitor Log Analytics workspaces.
+- Workload monitoring in dedicated Azure Monitor Log Analytics workspaces.

   For workloads that are deployed to virtual machines (VMs), store logs relative to dedicated Log Analytics workspaces.
-Workload team members can access logs for their workloads or VMs according to Azure role-based access control (RBAC) roles.
+Workload team members can access logs for their workloads or VMs according to their Azure role-based access control (RBAC) roles.

 - Performance and health monitoring for both infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS) resources.